12nick12/sshjump/README.md

 CentOS
 yum install sqlite3 autossh

+After installing everything you go on the server and use createdatabase.sh then you go to the hosts and run host/setup.sh.
+After the setup.sh has been ran you can run the host/start.sh on the host in a tmux or in the background.
+Once that's running you should be able to use the main sshjump.new script to ssh to the other devices.
+As far as I know the autossh should reconnect on disconnect.

 I will update with systemd scripts eventually

 To use the main script once all devices are connected you can type "./sshjump.new list" this will list all hosts that have been registered